Nisbo/another_mvg/README.md

     timezone_to   : "Europe/Berlin"
   ```
 - minor fixes

+01.03.2024 - Version 1.3.0
+- added an option ```alert_for: "S3,S4,S20"``` to set attributes for your sensor if the next 3 departures of defined lines are late or cancelled .... or in time.
+(Ref to "Alert Settings")
+- there is a 2nd lovalace card for single card use.
+Means with big font so that you can put it on a screen or on an Amazon Show 15 (with the silk browser and the kiosk mode HA addon via Media Function from HA)
+- You have to add the resource ```/local/content-card-another-mvg-big.js``` as **JavaScripts-Modul**
+- improved error handling, additionally there will be an indicator on the card (Stop Name - nicht aktuell) if the data is outdated (older than 1 minute)
+- fixed a bug where the sensor was updated with wrong data (thx to @msp1974 )

+To update, replace all files with the new files, add the new resource mentioned above and restart HA.
+Afterwards you have to clear the frontend cache on all devices.

 # Credits
 To all the guys in the Home Assistant forum for the help.